ishaqBBC/blog/blog/content/blog/2023-12-08-aws-44-auto-scaling-groups-instant-refresh.md

 ### Why use Instance Refresh

 Picture this; updates to an [Auto Scaling group](https://magicishaqblog.netlify.app/2023-11-10-aws-40-Auto-Scaling-Groups/) are necessitated, driven by the creation of a [AMI](https://magicishaqblog.netlify.app/2023-04-28-aws-18-ami/) launch template.
 Achieving this would involve terminating individual [instances](https://magicishaqblog.netlify.app/2023-02-24-aws-10-EC2/), waiting for replacements, and meticulously managing the transition.
-However, with **Instance Refresh**, this is streamlined.
+However, with **Instance Refresh**, this is streamlined and thus automatically.

 ### How Instance Refresh Works